Noise reduction: Anisotropic diffusion

 Another method for removing noise is to evolve the image under a smoothing partial differential equation similar to the heat equation, which is called anisotropic diffusion.
 With a spatially constant diffusion coefficient, this is equivalent to the heat equation or linear Gaussian filtering, but with a diffusion coefficient designed to detect edges, the noise can be removed without blurring the edges of the image.

 Non-local means

 Another approach for removing noise is based on non-local averaging of all the pixels in an image.
 In particular, the amount of weighting for a pixel is based on the degree of similarity between a small patch centered on that pixel and the small patch centered on the pixel being de-noised.

 Nonlinear filters

-A median filter is an example of a non-linear filter and, if properly designed, is very good at preserving image detail.
+A median filter is an example of a nonlinear filter and, if properly designed, is very good at preserving image detail.
 To run a median filter: